+The cost limit specified by the state is (select one):

+O The following dollar amount:

+Specify dollar amount:

+The dollar amount (select one)

+O Is adjusted each year that the waiver is in effect by applying the following formula:

+Specify the formula:

+O May be adjusted during the period the waiver is in effect.
+The state will submit a waiver amendment to CMS to adjust the dollar amount.

+O The following percentage that is less than 100% of the institutional average:

+Specify percent:

+• Other:

 Specify:

-Specify the formula: (May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
-O The fol lowing percentage that is less than 100% of the institutional average: lowing percentage that is less than 100% of the institutional average: percent:
+\$4,680 per year.